IHE/PCC.PCS/input/pagecontent/ActorsAndTransactions.md

 ### Actors
-The Content Creator shall be responsible for the creation of content and sharing of two documents that summarize the PCS transport:
+The Content Creator shall be responsible for the creation of content and sharing of two documents that summarize the mPSC transport:
-- Paramedicine Care Summary – Clinical Subset (PCS-CS) containing the data elements defined in PCC TF-3: 6.3.1.D1 or, where the FHIR Option is used, containing the FHIR Composition bundle defined in PCC TF-3:6.6.x.2.1
+- mobile Paramedicine Summary of Care – Clinical Subset (mPSC-CS) containing the data elements defined in PCC TF-3: 6.3.1.D1 or, where the FHIR Option is used, containing the FHIR Composition bundle defined in PCC TF-3:6.6.x.2.1

-- Paramedicine Care Summary – Complete Report (PCS-CR) containing the data elements defined in PCC TF-3: 6.3.1.D2, or, where the FHIR Option is used, containing the FHIR Composition bundle defined in PCC TF-3:6.6.x.2.1
+- mobile Paramedicine Summary of Care – Complete Report (mPSC-CR) containing the data elements defined in PCC TF-3: 6.3.1.D2, or, where the FHIR Option is used, containing the FHIR Composition bundle defined in PCC TF-3:6.6.x.2.1

 ##### Document Consumer

-A Content Consumer is responsible for viewing, importing, or other processing options for Paramedicine Care Summary – Clinical Subset (1.3.6.1.4.1.19376.1.5.3.1.1.29.1) and Paramedicine Care Summary – Complete Report (1.3.6.1.4.1.19376.1.5.3.1.1.30.1) documents content created by a PCS Content Creator.
+A Content Consumer is responsible for viewing, importing, or other processing options for mobile Paramedicine Summary of Care – Clinical Subset (1.3.6.1.4.1.19376.1.5.3.1.1.29.1) and mobile Paramedicine Summary of Care – Complete Report (1.3.6.1.4.1.19376.1.5.3.1.1.30.1) documents content created by a mPSC Content Creator.
 This is specified in \[PCC-1\] document sharing transaction in PCC TF-2: 3.1

 ### Actor Options